 Chapter 3 - Shiloh Hills: The Shiloh Hills Neighborhood in the northwestern (sic) part of the city currently lacks adequate park access.
-Consider acquiring land east of North Nevada Street, near multi-family housing units.
+Consider acquiring land east of North Nevada Street, near multifamily housing units.

-Table 8: Shiloh Hills Neighborhood has 1,823 households (52% of all households) who are more than a ten minute walk to a City park.
+Table 8: Shiloh Hills Neighborhood has 1,823 households (52% of all households) who are more than a ten-minute walk to a City park.
 (District One average is 15%)

-Park Amenities (park equipment/resources that help to provide comfort, convenience, or enjoyment) Parks offer a wide range of social, emotional, cognitive, and physical development opportunities for our neighborhood.
+Park Amenities (park equipment/resources that help to provide comfort, convenience, or enjoyment)

+Parks offer a wide range of social, emotional, cognitive, and physical development opportunities for our neighborhood.
 Playgrounds should have quality amenities available so that every person: children, teenagers, adults, seniors, people with disabilities, and individuals from different cultural backgrounds may take advantage of the park.
-The best park amenities can help neighbors establish a welcome public environment that encourages
+The best park amenities can help neighbors establish a welcoming public environment that encourages every neighbor to be healthy, happy, and well-adjusted.

 In many cities, there are disparities in the distribution of parks and park amenities, with underserved communities often having limited access to well-maintained green spaces.
-To promote social cohesion, parks, and their amenities must be equitably distributed, ensuring that all residents have access to quality recreational spaces regardless of socioeconomic status or geographic location.
+To promote social cohesion, parks, and their amenities, must be equitably distributed, ensuring that all residents have access to quality recreational spaces regardless of socioeconomic status or geographic location.